mediadrop/mediadrop/doc/install/mac-os.rst

 .. sourcecode:: bash

-    virtualenv --no-site-packages --python="$BREWPYTHON"/python /path/to/virtual_environment
+    /usr/local/share/python/virtualenv --no-site-packages  /path/to/venv

-Finally, we can activate this virutal environment, which we'll have to do when we're working with MediaCore, with the following command:
+Finally, we can activate this virtual environment, which we'll have to do when we're working with MediaCore, with the following command:

 .. sourcecode:: bash

-    source /path/to/virtual_environment/bin/activate
+    source /path/to/venv/bin/activate

 The command line prompt will change to indicate that you are now within a virtual environment, and you can continue the installation process.